Professor Tim Norman

 We recruit approximately 12 students per year to the MINDS programme, but students are also part of the larger, thriving PhD community across the School of Electronics and Computer Science and the Zepler Institute for Photonics and Nanoelectronics, as well as the University and our association with wider networks such as ATI.

-Advertising & Recruitment; Agent-Based Adaptive Systems theme leader
+Training & Cohort Development; Agent-Based Adaptive Systems theme leader

 Impact Acceleration; Task-Optimised Devices and Systems Theme Leader

 Advertising & Recruitment; Deputy Impact Champion

 Outreach and Diversity co-ordinator

 CDT Programme Manager